 All magic items have specific parameters and limitations.
 Collectively, these are called Attributes.
-Many magic items are going to duplicate already existing spells within HARP.
-If this is the case, skip this section.
+If the magic item duplicates an already existing spell within HARP, skip this section.
 Otherwise, this step will involve outlining these parameters by answering questions like: "what is the range of the spell effects this item creates?" or "can this item affect more than one target?"
-The tables below will
+The charts below will help you calculate the costs of a variety of different attributes; add all of the Attributes together to get the Attribute total cost: